ciaranconners/repeat.it/_README.md

 Create/edit deck pages

 Type the front and back content of each card in the designated text areas and create a card by hitting enter or the "Add card" button.
 Cards can be deleted and rearranged within the decks.
-To use markdown text on a card, use your cursor to highlight text on the card that you've already created and click the button on the top right corner of that corner to add markdown styling.
+To style a card as code click the button on the top right corner of the card.
 Click "Click to save the deck" at the bottom of the page when you're done with your changes.

 Study deck page